skip to main content

 Kennedy’s Grace Ham Named Regional Finalist in Coca-Cola Scholars Program thumbnail263507

-Grace Ham, a Kennedy senior, has been named a regional finalist in the 2025 Coca-Cola Scholars Program.
+Grace Ham, a Kennedy senior, has been named a 2025 Coca-Cola Scholar.

-In the fall she was chosen from more than 105,000 applicants nationwide and named a semifinalist, along with classmates Dylan Bazelnov and Jayden Simon, and Calhoun senior Ian Klimov.
+In the fall, she was chosen from more than 105,000 applicants nationwide and named a semifinalist, along with classmates Dylan Bazelnov and Jayden Simon, and Calhoun senior Ian Klimov.
+Ham was later among 250 individuals named regional finalists in January.

 Students are evaluated based on community and leadership skills, academic achievements and service.